Even if, the Chinese market for breakfast foods has long been dominated by traditional meals

 In the past consumers made a lot of purchasing decisions based on recommendations from social equals, or those higher up the social pecking order, but today they are becoming more interested in aesthetic appeal, innovative design and implied the status of products, and how specific products target their own personal needs.
 Although this trend is currently concentrated in the more developed urban centers, it is quickly spreading across China.
 As this trend spreads, this is expected to drive an increasing demand, from consumers, for more information about how food and beverage products are produced, and the internet is expected to play an integral role in disseminating information.

 “The Chinese market and Chinese consumers have become a cutting-edge example for the rest of the world… Alipay and Tencent use systems that are cellphone-based.
-Unless you have a Chinese bank account, you can’t really properly set them up.
+You need a Chinese bank account, to properly set them up.

 How to market Breakfast Cereal: Secrets behind the success of Nestle in China